Yinka Bokinni

 Olayinka Leigh C Bokinni (born 16 February 1989) is a British radio and television presenter.
 She is known for presenting various shows on Capital Xtra (2016–2022) and BBC Radio 1 (2023–present).
-She has also fronted the documentaries Damilola: The Boy Next Door and How To Hire a Hitman, as well as co-presenting True Crime: Unravelled and Naked Education for Channel 4.
+She has also fronted the documentaries Damilola: The Boy Next Door and How to Hire a Hitman, as well as co-presenting True Crime: Unravelled and Naked Education for Channel 4.

 Early life

-Olayinka Leigh C Bokinni was born on 16 February 1989 in Peckham, London to an Irish mother and a Nigerian father.
+Olayinka Leigh C Bokinni was born on 16 February 1989 in Peckham, London, to an Irish mother and a Nigerian father.
 Her younger brother Kola is an actor, known for his role in the Apple TV+ series Ted Lasso.
 As a child, Bokinni was friends with her neighbour Damilola Taylor, who was stabbed to death near their estate in November 2000.
-Prior to her broadcasting career, Bokinni obtained a law degree at University College London; however, she later realised that she had no desire to become a lawyer.
+Before her broadcasting career, Bokinni obtained a law degree at University College London, but she later realised that she had no desire to become a lawyer.